FortranCInterface

 [SYMBOL_NAMESPACE <ns>]

-It generates in <file> definitions of the following macros:
+This command generates a <file> with definitions of the following macros:

 #define FortranCInterface_GLOBAL (name,NAME) ...